-During their first semester of English coursework, students should take ENGL 3100.
+The semester after completing their core English requirements, students should take ENGL 3100.
 During their final semester of English coursework, students should take ENGL 4100 and ENGL 4185.
 Students must earn a "C" or better for courses in this major.